trailblazer/trailblazer.github.io/gems/operation/api.md

 ## Manual Contract

-In case you want to keep your contract in a separate file, or reuse a contract class without inheriting from another operation, use `::contract_class=` to reference another contract.
-Note that this in _not_ a copy but references the very same contract.
+The operation's contract is just a plain Reform class and doesn't know anything about the composing operation.

+This is why you may reference arbitrary contract classes using `::contract`.
+That's helpful if you keep contracts in separate files, or reuse them without inheriting from another operation.

 {% highlight ruby %}
 class Comment::Delete < Trailblazer::Operation
-  self.contract_class = Update.contract_class
+  contract CommentForm # a plain Reform::Form class.
 {% endhighlight %}

-You can also reference a normal Reform class.
+You can also reference a contract from another operation.

 {% highlight ruby %}
-self.contract_class = CommentForm
+class Comment::Delete < Trailblazer::Operation
+  contract Update.contract
 {% endhighlight %}

+Note that `::contract` will subclass the referenced contract class, making it a copy of the original, allowing you to add and remove fields and validations in the copy.

+You can also copy and refine the contract.

+{% highlight ruby %}
+class Comment::Delete < Trailblazer::Operation
+  self.contract Update.contract do
+    property :upvotes
+  end
+{% endhighlight %}

+To reference without copying, use `Operation::contract_class=(constant)`

 ## Marking Operation as Invalid